 However, try to make similar-sized cuts so that the pieces cook simultaneously.

-What can I do with tough ends of asparagus?
+What can I do with the tough ends of asparagus?

-The woody ends of the asparagus are excellent for making asparagus-flavored vegetable stock that you can use in other soups or to make a superb asparagus risotto.
+The woody ends of asparagus are excellent for making asparagus-flavored vegetable stock, which you can use in other soups or to make a superb asparagus risotto.

 Should you soak asparagus before cooking?